soitun/react-native-webdav/README.md

 import RNWebdav from "react-native-webdav";

 //URL points to the file
-RNWebdav.move(USERNAME, PASSWORD, SOURCE_URL, DESTINATION_URL) //Url needs to contain the file name and extension .then((res) => {
+RNWebdav.move(USERNAME, PASSWORD, SOURCE_URL, DESTINATION_URL, IS_OVERWRITE) //Url needs to contain the file name and extension
+  .then((res) => {
     console.log(res); //true if success
   })